araddon/demisauce/install/README.rst

-This is the main installer and it is assumed you are doing a server install, or on a VMWare if this is a server and not development as that is the recommended install.
+This is the main installer and it is assumed you are doing a server install, or on a VMWare.
+As Demisauce is meant to be services used by your app, the recommended install is in vm/kvm/xen for development, not onto your actual machine.

 Installation and Setup EC2 or Ubuntu VM
 ========================================